 Throughout the critical analysis of the literature, similar factors and assessment findings noted risk in the intensive care patient for the development of pressure ulcers.
 Popular measurement tools were utilized, such as the Braden Scale for skin assessment, photos, and a visual analog scale to determine pain.
 Pressure ulcers appear preventable through the use of appropriate nursing interventions.
 Products studied were noted to prevent or lessen the severity of pressure ulcers during hospital stays or during home/clinic dressing changes.

 For the purpose of this evidence-based project, Levine’s Conservation Model identifies the importance of the “wholeness of the individual” (Alligood & Tomey, 2010, p.
 299).
 This theoretical model was used to explain the nurse’s role in prevention and treatment of pressure ulcers.
 A focus of Levine’s Conservational Model, “conservation of structural integrity” (Alligood & Tomey, 2010, p.
 229) relates to this research based study.
-Nurses that follows Levine’s Model develop strategies to maintain or re-establish the patient’s skin integrity.
+Nurses that follow Levine’s Model develop strategies to maintain or re-establish the patient’s skin integrity.
 Strategies to decrease the incidence of pressure ulcer formation included thorough skin assessment on admission and continuously monitoring for risk factors.
 Nursing can implement appropriate early preventative skin care measures after using measurement tools that identify risk level for skin breakdown.

 Limitations